Surrogacy in Cambodia

 As of November 2016, Surrogacy in Cambodia is banned by the Ministries of Health and of Justice.
 Changes in the regulations in that country have outlawed surrogacy and local actions by the authorities have made it clear that the prohibition will be treated seriously.

-For months, Cambodia officials have struggled to decide how to treat surrogacy from a legal perspective.
-The lack of laws made the infertility treatment widely available, but also risky.
-However, the Health Ministry has since announced that the Law on the Regulation of Donation and Adaption of Human Cells, Tissues and Organs banning the commercial donation of human organs would be applied to the process of gestational surrogacy in Cambodia.
+In 2016 the Health Ministry announced that the Law on the Regulation of Donation and Adaption of Human Cells, Tissues and Organs banning the commercial donation of human organs would be applied to the process of gestational surrogacy in Cambodia.
 That decision has effectively made surrogacy in Cambodia illegal.

 The move to restrict surrogacy in Cambodia is not surprising.
 Sensible Surrogacy has previously recommended that prospective parents consider clinics in Eastern Europe or North America as alternatives to pursuing surrogacy in Cambodia.

 The law on Surrogacy in Cambodia

 In November 2016, the Cambodian Ministry of Justice issued a “Prakas” stating that Embryo Transfers for surrogacy are now prohibited in that country.
 The exact wording is “Surrogacy, one of a set of services to have a baby by Assisted Reproductive Technology, is banned completely”.
 The single line in the Prakas was both brief and vague… but it has effectively ended surrogacy in Cambodia for Western couples.

 Legal experts in Cambodia agree that the current ban falls short of an actual law against surrogacy..
-However the Cambodian Justice Ministry has take a unilateral action to forcibly stop all surrogacy procedures in Cambodia, regardless of not having any specific laws are legal framework.
+However the Cambodian Justice Ministry has taken a unilateral action to forcibly stop all surrogacy procedures in Cambodia, regardless of not having any specific laws or legal framework.
 In Cambodia there is no need for a specific law for the government to take drastic action against service providers and parents who it considers to be acting against the country’s best interests.